Danny Boyle: Early life and education

-Boyle attended Thornleigh Salesian College, a Catholic boys' direct grant grammar school in Bolton, and studied English and Drama at the University College of North Wales (now Bangor University), where he directed several productions for the student drama society.
+Boyle attended Thornleigh Salesian College, a Catholic boys' direct grant grammar school in Bolton, and studied English and drama at the University College of North Wales (now Bangor University), where he directed several productions for the student drama society.

+Career

-Theatre and television work
+Theatre and television

 Upon graduating from university he began his career at the Joint Stock Theatre Company before moving on to the Royal Court Theatre in 1982 where he directed The Genius by Howard Brenton and Saved by Edward Bond.
-He also directed five productions for the Royal Shakespeare Company.
+He directed five productions for the Royal Shakespeare Company.

-In 1987, Boyle started working in television as a producer for BBC Northern Ireland where he produced, amongst other TV films, Alan Clarke's controversial Elephant before becoming a director on shows such as Arise And Go Now, Not Even God Is Wise Enough, For The Greater Good, Scout, and two episodes of Inspector Morse.
+In 1987 Boyle started working in television as a producer for BBC Northern Ireland where he produced, amongst other TV films, Alan Clarke's controversial Elephant before becoming a director on shows such as Arise And Go Now, Not Even God Is Wise Enough, For The Greater Good, Scout, and two episodes of Inspector Morse.

 Boyle was responsible for the BBC Two series Mr. Wroe's Virgins in 1993.
 In between The Beach and 28 Days Later Boyle directed two TV films for the BBC in 2001–Vacuuming Completely Nude in Paradise and Strumpet.

-On 14 November 2010, he directed a one-night play at the Old Vic Theatre titled The Children's Monologues starring Sir Ben Kingsley, Benedict Cumberbatch, Tom Hiddleston, Gemma Arterton, and Eddie Redmayne.
-In 2011 he directed Frankenstein for the National Theatre.
+In 2011, he directed Frankenstein for the National Theatre.
 This production was broadcast to cinemas as a part of National Theatre Live on 17 March 2011.
-He has also appeared on Top Gear and set the fastest wet lap at that time.
-In 2014, both Boyle and Christian Colson signed to a first look deal with FX Productions.
+He has appeared on Top Gear and set the fastest wet lap at that time.
+In 2014 both Boyle and Christian Colson signed to a first look deal with FX Productions.

-In September 2022, Boyle was announced to be directing a dance adaptation of The Matrix, titled "Free Your Mind", and it is set to debut in October 2023 in Manchester, U.K.
+In September 2022, it was announced that Boyle would direct a dance adaptation of The Matrix, titled "Free Your Mind", which debuted in October 2023 in Manchester.

+The Children's Monologues

+On 14 November 2010, he directed a one-night play at the Old Vic Theatre in London titled The Children's Monologues, in aid of his charity Dramatic Need, which operates in Rwanda and South Africa, helping young people to come to terms with trauma and conflict.
+He co-directed another performance of the play in 2015 at the Royal Court Theatre, and again in 2017 at Carnegie Hall in New York City.

 Isles of Wonder

 Boyle was artistic director for the 2012 Summer Olympics opening ceremony in London.
 Entitled Isles of Wonder, it charted aspects of British culture including the Industrial Revolution and contributions to literature, music, film, and technology.

 Reception to the ceremony was generally positive both nationally in the United Kingdom and internationally.
-In December 2012 it was widely reported that Boyle turned down a knighthood in the New Year Honours list.
-He told BBC Radio 4 "I'm very proud to be an equal citizen and I think that's what the opening ceremony was actually about."

 Pistol

 On 11 January 2021, it was announced that Boyle would be adapting the Steve Jones' autobiography Lonely Boy into a six-part TV series entitled Pistol that charts the rise and fall of the Sex Pistols.
-The series aired on FX and Disney+ on 30 May 2022, and stars Emma Appleton, Louis Partridge and Maisie Williams, amongst others.
+The series aired on FX and Disney+ on 30 May 2022.
 The show was filmed in London.